carogaltier/medscheduler/docs/examples/attendance_behavior_and_rebooking.md

 ### Next Steps
 - Examine how attendance influences patient flow in {doc}`../api-reference/patient_flow`.
 - Explore {doc}`../api-reference/appointments_table` for how outcomes are stored.
 - See {doc}`../api-reference/booking_dynamics` for how fill rate and scheduling affect these behaviors.
+- Continue with {doc}`appointment_timing_patterns` to link attendance outcomes with punctuality and visit timing.